Grants and Awards

 The Faculty Graduate Researcher Fund

-Maximise the impact of your research through the Faculty Graduate Researcher Fund, formerly known as the FSGS, which offers support for graduate researchers in undertaking activities associated with their research projects.
-Confirmed PhD candidates can receive up to $3000 over the course of their candidature and up to $1,500 for Masters by Research Graduate Researchers.
+Maximise the impact of your research through the Faculty Graduate Researcher Fund (FGRF), which offers support for graduate researchers in undertaking activities associated with their research projects.
+Confirmed PhD candidates can receive up to $3,000 over the course of their candidature and up to $1,500 for Masters by Research graduate researchers.
 While the fund has a list of approved activities, this is not exclusive, and activities not included in this list will be assessed on a case-by-case basis.
 View the Faculty Graduate Researcher Fund guidelines for information regarding eligibility requirements and begin your application today.

 Applications are open year round, and close on the 1st of December.